Jeep Wrangler SUV review

 If you’re buying used, the Wrangler’s formerly-available 2.2-litre four-cylinder diesel is fitted in a variety of fairly economical Alfa Romeos, Fiats and Jeeps, but here it can only manage around 30mpg, while emitting over 240g/km of CO2, largely because of the Wrangler's bluff aerodynamics.
 This places it firmly in the top Benefit-in-Kind (BiK) band for anyone who might fancy running a Wrangler as a company car.
 The tough Land Cruiser can manage 31.7mpg, while the Defender returns up to 32.5mpg even with a larger 3.0-litre diesel engine.

-Every Wrangler costs £150 in annual road tax and because it costs more than £40,000 (including options), it incurs a surcharge of £325 in years two to six, for a £475 bill during this period.
+Every Wrangler costs the standard rate in annual road tax and because it costs more than £40,000 (including options), it incurs a surcharge of £325 in years two to six, for a total of nearly £500 a year during this period.

 Like all Jeeps, the Wrangler comes with a five-year/75,000-mile warranty.
 It’s part of a campaign called ‘5-3-5’, so named because customers get a five-year warranty, a three-year servicing programme and five years of roadside assistance.
 This gives the Jeep’s warranty an edge over the three years offered for rivals from Volkswagen, Audi, BMW and Mercedes.
 Hyundai matches Jeep’s five-year warranty (but with no mileage cap) and Kia provides an industry-leading seven years of cover.